imcatalano/imcatalano.github.io/project.md

 *Figure 10: Confusion Matrix for Logistic Regression*

 Figure 10 shows the confusion matrix for the logistic regression model.
 The highest values on the confusion matrix are 14 correct predictions of a hurricane with no category assigned, and 16 correct predictions of category four hurricanes.
-The model never predicted category 2 or category 5: the two category 2 hurricanes were predicted by the model to be category 1, and the five category 5 hurricanes were predicted to be category 4.
+The model never predicted category 2 or category 5 -- the two category 2 hurricanes were predicted by the model to be category 1, and the five category 5 hurricanes were predicted to be category 4.

 ## Discussion

+In Figure 8, one can see that the accuracy of the ridge regression model reaches its maximum value at around 55%, so I can conclude that the ridge regression model is correct only half of the time.
+Figure 9 shows that the REC curves for both MLP regressors converge to the same maximum accuracy, but both models show a greater increase in accuracy within the first 25 iterations.
+The RMSE for the linear regressor, MLP regressor 1, and MLP regressor 2 are 0.4005, 0.3842, and 0.2927 respectively, so I can conclude that using the MLP regressor produces a more accurate model.
+Additionally, a MLP regressor model with three hidden layers of 100 neurons will be more accurate than a MPL regressor with only one hidden layer of 100 neurons.
+However, none of these three models are able to predict the hurricane category with higher than 60% accuracy.
+While this value is greater than the 20% chance someone has of randomly guessing a hurricane’s category, the model can still be improved.

+I applied logistic regression to the hurricane data in order to predict the target variable, which in this case was the category of the hurricane.
+For the 52 samples in the test data set, the model correctly predicted the category of 34 hurricanes, which corresponds to 65.38% accuracy.
+This value is still not ideal, but it is at least 10% greater than the accuracy shown by the REC curves for ridge regression and MLP regression.

 ## Conclusion

+From applying these machine learning techniques, the highest accuracy of a model that I could get was 65%.
+I believe this was partly because of the way I processed the dataset before applying the machine learning methods.
+The initial dataset had 19,000 rows of data, but I wanted to look at each individual hurricane.
+There were measurements for 258 hurricanes in the data, so this was my sample size.
+This sample size resulted in a training data set with only 52 rows.
+To adjust for this, I could use hurricane data from 1851 [3] and make calculations for every recorded hurricane since that year.
+I could also use the full data set, and I could incorporate the year, day, and time data into the model.

+I can conclude that machine learning methods can be used to create a model that can predict the category of a hurricane.
+However, there are several variables besides the ones that I used that need to be considered in the model.
+I think that the ideal model will be able to predict the maximum wind speed, the distance traveled, and the category of a hurricane depending on its starting position and its initial wind speed, as well as factors unrelated to the hurricane such as atmospheric conditions.

 ## References